gvwilson/change/bonus/index.md

     good people too.

 3)  Appeal to the greater good.
-:   If you open by talking about what's in it for them, you are signalling that they
+:   If you open by talking about what's in it for them, you are signaling that they
     should think of their interaction with you as a commercial exchange of value to be bargained over.
 Instead, start by explaining how whatever you want them to help with is going to make the world a better place, and *mean it*.
 (If what